parkinsons-toolkit/app-content/pages-content/further-support/how-to-use.md

 Here are some questions you might explore by entering data into the tracker:

-- “_At what times of the day are my symptoms less severe?_”
+- “At what times of the day are my symptoms less severe?”
-- “_When does my medication wear off, am I taking it on time?_”
+- “_When does my medication wear off, am I taking it on time?”
-- “_On which days and at what times am I available to start a new habit?_”
+- “On which days and at what times am I available to start a new habit?”
-- “_How many hours do I spend on a particular activity?_”
+- “How many hours do I spend on a particular activity?”

-_**Tip 1:** Setting reminders can also be helpful.
+**Tip 1:** Setting reminders can also be helpful.
 You might want to set monthly, 6-monthly, or pre-appointment reminders to look back at the toolkit and the data you have entered, such as using the symptom review section.
-For example, you can set a calendar reminder to log in to the toolkit regularly._
+For example, you can set a calendar reminder to log in to the toolkit regularly.

-_**Tip 2:** It can be helpful to complete the symptom review section ahead of your appointments to help you reflect on your experiences and decide what you might like to focus on.
-You could even set calendar email reminders to complete this section in advance and print the pages to bring to your appointment._
+**Tip 2:** It can be helpful to complete the symptom review section ahead of your appointments to help you reflect on your experiences and decide what you might like to focus on.
+You could even set calendar email reminders to complete this section in advance and print the pages to bring to your appointment.

 Each section of the tracker has its own dedicated video tutorial to help you navigate and get the most out of the tracker (see above).